Travis

 production: my-app-production

-Deploying Specific Branches #
+Deploy Specific Branches #

-If you have branch specific options, as shown above, Travis CI will automatically figure out which branches to deploy from.
+If you have branch-specific options, as shown above, Travis CI will automatically figure out which branches to deploy from.
 Otherwise, it will only deploy from your master branch.

 You can also explicitly specify the branch to deploy from with the on option: